tomalbrc/filament/docs/src/USAGE.md

 For clients that don't have any mods or polymer installed, the item show up as the `vanillaItem` in the config for your content, but with all components correctly applied with your custom models.

-In 1.21.1, custom model data will be automatically generated.
+In 1.21.1, custom model data override predicates will be automatically generated.
 You can also set the vanilla custom model data components in the `components` field of a config to use your own values.
 This is not necessary in version 1.21.2 and above.
 For 1.21.4, the new item model will be automatically generated.
 You can set the `itemModel` to prevent that.